 The arrangement forever changed the competences of the US federal government and created a fiscal union.
 Next Generation EU does not set up any permanent fiscal union, a prospect that remains anathema for some, but represents the most important milestone in European integration since the introduction of the euro.

 Despite the urgency caused by the coronavirus pandemic, internal discussions and bureaucratic steps ended up slowing down the fund's practical establishment.
-Croatia and Cyprus were the first member states690520_EN.pdf) to ratify the Own Resources Decision back in mid January, while the latest ones, Austria and Poland, gave their go-ahead in late May.
+Croatia and Cyprus were the first member states to ratify the Own Resources Decision back in mid January, while the latest ones, Austria and Poland, gave their go-ahead in late May.

 Besides the protracted debates in some national parliaments, the ratification also took a judicial dimension when, in late March, the German Constitutional Court decided to examine an emergency appeal filed by the far-right party Alternative for Germany (AfD) that argued the recovery fund was in breach of the EU treaties.